 Autumn is a great time to sit inside with a cup of tea and to watch the colours change from the comfort of your own living room.
 However, this isn’t much fun for children who relish the outdoors!
 In the gardening calendar, autumn is a time to be tidying and preparing for next year.
 Tidying leaves away, cutting grass for the last time in a while, and trimming back any over-vigorous growth from the summer.

 In terms of growing, its wildflowers' time to shine.
 Native wildflowers are normally planted at this time of the year, as this is when the seeds are available from this year’s flowers.
 They also do well in the spring.
 Try our Wonderful Wildflowers Range, the complete children's growing kit in 5 native and easy-to-grow varieties.
 As well, there are fabulous wildflower mixes in the form of Seedballs or Seedboms.

-(Image courtesy of Claire Coombs on Facebook of our Wildlife Mix)
+(Image courtesy of Claire Coombs on Facebook of our wildflower mixes)

 Some of these are ‘traditionally’ planted in the spring, but planting them now, allows them to germinate and grow while the weather is not too bad, survive the winter then flower bigger, longer and earlier the following year.

 Of course, if you don’t want to brave the weather, our indoor favourites will provide year-round growing fun and education!

 Plant early flowering spring bulbs such as daffodils, hyacinths, crocuses, and snowdrops.

 Spring- and summer-flowering bulbs, such as alliums and lillies

 Seedballs – varieties including the matchboxes, ox-eye daisy, beetle mix, hedgehog mix, artist’s meadow